memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 └── makefile
 ```

-### Installing the correct versions of the builder image
+### Installing specific in the builder image

-Here's a catch with `clang-tidy` and `clang-format`: The configuration files must match the tool version, so it is important to install compatible versions for your configuration files.
-Since we have a container, maintaining different versions is easy!
+Here's a catch with `clang-tidy` and `clang-format`: The configuration files must match the tool version, they are not necessarily backward compatible.
+It is therefore important to install compatible versions for your configuration files.
+Since we have a container we'll always be using the correct version!
 The installation, however, can be tricky.
 Why?
 Running `apt-get` to install the tools does not always work since the package registries typically contain ancient tool versions.
 One way around this is to install them manually in our _Dockerfile_:

 ```dockerfile
 ARG base_tag=bullseye